As we leave winter behind and head into the warmer months of the year, there’s no better time to consider your home’s heating needs.

 Many Calgary homeowners prefer radiant heating due to the types of benefits detailed above: most notably, the energy efficiency and performance factors.

-Of the types detailed, most popular in Calgary is hydronic heating, probably because of the lower running costs and consistent performance.
+Of the types detailed, the most popular in Calgary is hydronic heating, probably because of the lower running costs and consistent performance.

 If you’d like to discuss the heating options for your home, speak to the professionals at Alpha Plumbing.